MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-access-your-wallet.md

-## __MEWconnect__
+## __MEW wallet__
-This is our free MEW companion app for iOS and Android smartphones.
-We call it a ‘hardware wallet without all the hardware’.
-When creating a wallet with MEWconnect, your private key is kept encrypted on a secure, local vault in your phone.
+This is our fully fledged MEW mobile app for iOS and Android smartphones.
+It's simple, fast, and secure to use.
+When creating a wallet with MEW wallet, your private key is kept encrypted on a secure, local vault in your phone.
 For backup, you are given a mnemonic phrase (much like the hardware wallets above).
-The wallet is also accompanied by a password, which is used to unlock it on your device.
+The wallet is also accompanied by a pin or password, which is used to unlock it on your device.

-To learn more about accessing MEW with MEWconnect, reference our [MEWconnect User Guide][mewConnect].
+To learn more about accessing MEW with MEW wallet, reference our [MEW wallet User Guide][mewWallet].